 It’s been a year and my heart still aches when I read those words.
 I remember how lost and confused I felt.
 I sobbed on the phone to my best friend about how I’d blown up my life and begged her to tell me it was okay to come home.
 She was stunned – I don’t think anyone had a clue how hard it was for me to be here.
 Don’t get me wrong, for all the hours I dreamed about giving up and moving back, I was still able to stay positive most of the time.
 I was leading a volunteer ministry team at church, I’d started a bible journaling meetup group, I had an awesome small group and was making friends.
 I wasn’t miserable, I just knew it wasn’t supposed to be so hard to feel happy.
 Particularly because I was so sure of myself at the beginning of the process.
 But now I know how that chapter of my story ends and I’m so unbelievably thankful for all the little reasons I found to tough it out.

 What I didn’t know as I wrote those words was that I was about to go through the hardest few months of the transition.
 Every year I struggle with seasonal affective disorder.
 My anxiety acts up, energy drops, moods get moodier, and I struggle with sleep and weird dreams.
+Thankfully I use the best cbd oil for anxiety at night to be able to sleep.
 It’s predictable, but always tough.
 Last year was no exception.
 I knew my job was not a good fit for me but I didn’t know how hard it would be to stay in such a negative environment.
 I knew our housing market was tough but I had no idea that every time my offer wasn’t the winner it would feel like a personal rejection.
 I was about to go from just vague “struggling” and being confused about why I was in Charlotte to the edge of depression.
 Why, after I felt so firmly that God wanted me to be here, didn’t my life here look like I expected after a year of doing everything I could think of to do?
 To make matters worse, I felt like God had gone silent.
 It was harder and harder to find reasons to stay.
 I just didn’t understand where I’d gotten it wrong.
 I tried to find hope and encouragement wherever I could but I felt stuck and alone.

 I also couldn’t have known that in February I would interview for a job that was exactly the right for me, get the job, hit my 90 day mark and close on a house just 10 days after that.
 I lived through it and I still can’t believe it happened.
 Moreover, I could never have known that the words I wrote in November about how I felt God was preparing me for something I couldn’t imagine were exactly right.